KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/normalizing.md

     }
     ```

-3. In addition set the base styling for fonts.
+3. In addition set the base styling for the body and headers.
 Add the following to your _ _normalize.scss_ file underneath the closing `}` for the reset styles.
 Leave a blank line between the `}` and the following styles to improve readability.
 Make sure you replace the variables in the example below with the colors that you've chosen and set up as variables within your project.

     ```css
     body {
             background-color: $cream;
-            font-family: $body-font;
     }

     h1,h2,h3,h4,h5,h6 {
             color: $dark-green;
-            font-family: $header-font;
     }
     ```

-4. Now compile the Sass into CSS.

-    1. In the command line (Git Bash for windows, iTerm2 for macs) make sure you are in the folder containing your _index.html_ file.

-    2. Type: `sass sass/styles.scss css/styles.css`

-5. Go to Google Chrome and refresh your page.
-You may not notice a lot of changes this time but we are making progress!
+4. The _ _normalize.scss_ file needs to be tied in to the project so in your _styles.scss_ file type in `@import “normalize”;` to import the _ _normalize.scss_ file.

+6. Save both the _styles.scss_ and _ _normalize.scss_ files.

 ###Documentation
 To understand the different CSS properties and available values visit the [Mozilla Developer Network CSS reference documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)